Engee documentation

 Out[0]:

-As can be seen from the graphs, the finite automaton and the demultiplexer work the given algorithm, forming sequentially pulses to five channels with a given duration.
+As can be seen from the graphs, the finite state machine and the demultiplexer work out a given algorithm, sequentially forming pulses into five channels with a given duration.

 Code generation